How to Protect Yourself

 Do not reply or release any of your personal details to these individuals under any circumstances.

-To protect against any loss via these scam schemes, the Office of Internal Oversight Services of UNIDO offers the following information based on law enforcement advisories:
+To protect against any loss via these scam schemes, the Office of Evaluation and Internal Oversight Services of UNIDO offers the following information based on law enforcement advisories:

 If you receive one of these scam messages,